Most recently updated on November 30, 2022

 Timber has also been a big industry.
 In 1856, the city had seven saw mills and was producing 2 million board feet of lumber per month.
 In 1914 the Northwestern Pacific Railroad was completed, giving timber companies an alternative to shipping.

 A rise in immigrants from China presented problems in the late 1800s.
 In February 1885, a Eureka city councilman was killed when he was caught in the cross-fire between rival Chinese gangs.
 That night 600 angry citizens met and the next day they went door to door ordering all 310 Chinese residents to leave by 3 p.m.
 Chinese stores were also raided.
 The expulsion was known as the Eureka Plan.
 This rancor was being felt among white citizens across the country at that time.
 It led to the passage of the Chinese Exclusion Act in 1882, fueled by discrimination against Chinese immigrants who had arrived to work on the railroads.
 The act was repealed in 1943.
 We discuss this issue more in a special report on immigration on the 60 Days USA website.

 The local economy today relies on tourism, timber, dairy, fishing and healthcare services.
 Humboldt Bay is home to the West Coast’s largest oyster farming operation.
-Eureka is home port to nearly 200 commercial vessels with 500 boats from other ports delivering fish.
+Eureka is home port to more than 200 commercial vessels with 500 boats from other ports delivering fish.
 Products caught off Eureka include salmon, tuna, Dungeness crab and shrimp.

 Some new economic opportunities may be in the air, too.